mozilla/fjord/docs/testing.rst

     The same method can be used for OSX, but it requires some fiddliness.
-The default version of Firefox for OSX does not use X as it's graphic's backend, so by default XVFB can't help.
-You can however run an X11 enabled version of OSX and a OSX version of XVFB.
+The default version of Firefox for OSX does not use X as it's graphic's backend, so by default Xvfb can't help.
+You can however run an X11 enabled version of OSX and a OSX version of Xvfb.
 You can find more details `here
     <http://afitnerd.com/2011/09/06/headless-browser-testing-on-mac/>`_.

     ..
 Note::